 Loud whacks beat like fist-sized hail, each crack hounded by a high-pitched ringing in her ears.
 A wailing alarm rose and fell with clock-like precision, giving INA a sense of order and the presence of mind to know she was coming out of it.

+Then came pain.
+Torturous fire pressed against her as though she were buried in hot coals.
 Electrical pulses gnawed through her flesh, flash-melting every cell in her body straight to the bone.
 Pins and needles pumped like razor blades through her veins.
-Fire blanketed her skin.
-Searing pain filled her chest, a seeping liquid that streamed and wormed around beneath her ribs, burning in her lungs like lava.
+A seeping liquid streamed and wormed around beneath her ribs, burning in her lungs like lava.

 The seizure that followed lasted for what felt like hours.
-Teeth bore down on the bite guard, arms and legs and torso lashed against the rigid foam lining the interior of her cryopreservation unit.
+Her teeth bore down on the bite guard, her arms, legs, and torso lashed against the rigid foam lining the interior of her cryopreservation unit.
 She wanted to scream, but INA didn’t even have air in her lungs.
 Just fire.

 Her convulsions eased.